 I liked this line so much I wrote it on the first page of my very first journal.
 Back when I was a pen and paper purist.
 These days I am likely more cynical and tend to align myself with the philosophy of Otto von Bismarck and his penchant for spiky helmets, epic level mustaches and Realpolitik…

-The Assassination of Inejiro Asanuma – Pretty much the last time anyone got assassinated with a sword. (as far as I know)
+The assassination of Inejiro Asanuma – The last person to be assassinated with a sword. (as far as I know)

-Sun Tzu and the King of Wu – Sun Tzu creates an army from among the Kings Harem.
+Sun Tzu and the King of Wu – Wu for life.

 Yankee Papa 13 – Vietnam helicopters.

 Adam Long – Firefighters are awesome